Report On Business® Roundup: October Services PMI®

 “It’s positive news for this time of year,” Steve Miller, CPSM, CSCP, Chair of the Institute for Supply Management® (ISM®) Services Business Survey Committee, told a conference call of reporters on Tuesday.
 He noted that Retail Trade reported the fastest growth rate among the 18 services industries, a reversal from five consecutive months in contraction.

 The Supplier Deliveries Index reading likely gave an artificial boost to the composite index.
-The only ISM® Report On Business® index that is inversed; a Supplier Deliveries reading of above 50 percent indicates longer lead times, which is typical as the economy improves and customer demand increases.
+As the only ISM® Report On Business® index that is inversed, a Supplier Deliveries reading of above 50 percent indicates longer lead times, which is typical as the economy improves and customer demand increases.

 However, the October reading, a 4.3-percentage point increase compared to September, was largely the product of supply disruptions from the back-to-back hurricanes hitting the Southeast.
 The Health Care & Social Assistance sector was particularly impacted by temporary shutdowns of IV solutions plants in North Carolina and Florida.